overlookinfra/fossa-scan-pe/README.md

 Click `Submit Report Job`.

 After a few minutes, you'll receive a CSV file in email.
-Save it in this directory.
+Download it somewhere on a local machine.

 ## Generate License HTML ##